2 posts tagged with "cuda"

 Installing Pytorch with CUDA11#

-Since this is now the latest and greatest on HYAK I've taken the opportunity to update the Python documentation on how to install Pytorch with CUDA11 support within a miniconda3 environment, check out the step-by-step here.
+Since this is now the latest and greatest on Hyak I've taken the opportunity to update the Python documentation on how to install Pytorch with CUDA11 support within a miniconda3 environment, check out the step-by-step here.

 Reverse compatibility with CUDA10#

-Before the January 12, 2021 cluster maintenance every GPU on HYAK had a driver with CUDA10 and all of your codes were previously compiled against it.
+Before the January 12, 2021 cluster maintenance every GPU on Hyak had a driver with CUDA10 and all of your codes were previously compiled against it.
 To test that the GPU driver update to CUDA11 wouldn't impact the most popular machine learning libraries we are compiling Pytorch against our pre-maintenance CUDA10 and testing it against a GPU with the newer CUDA11 installed.

 conda create -p /gscratch/scrubbed/npho/pytorch-cuda10 python=3.8 -y